melintea/upml/README.tla.md

 ### A lamp switch

+Close the system as described in the Promela page.
+Note: this will generate an infinite run (for now)

+Then run upml and load the result in the toolbox.

 ```
 ./upml --in ../plantuml/switch/switch.plantuml --out ../plantuml/switch/switch.tla --backend tla
 ```

 ### SIP stuff

+Close the system as described in the Promela page, run upml, then use the toolbox.

 ```
 ./upml --in ../plantuml/sip/sip.plantuml --out ../plantuml/sip/sip.tla --backend tla